HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 *https://makecode.microbit.org/projects/banana-keyboard*

 I made it so that when you touch ground and P1, the microbit's LEDs would light up.
 This did work but it was not reliable and would only work sometimes.
-I also tried using alligator clips connected to aluminium foil instead of fruit but this was even more unreliable.
+I also tried using alligator clips connected to aluminium foil instead of fruit (like in the tutorial) but this was even more unreliable.

 This is the code I used: